Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

 //replacing the intermediate shape obtained from subshape1 with the newsubshape1.
 Context->Replace(tempsubshape1,newsubshape1);
 …
-//for removing the subshape
+//for removing the sub-shape
 TopoDS_Shape tempshape2 = Context->Apply(subshape2);
 Context->Remove(tempsubshape2);

 //getting the result and the history of modification TopoDS_Shape resultShape = Context->Apply(initialShape);

-//getting the resulting subshape from the subshape1 of the initial shape.
+//getting the resulting sub-shape from the subshape1 of the initial shape.
 TopoDS_Shape result_subshape1 = Context->Apply(subshape1);
 ~~~~~